danisla/kube-pi/README.md

 make
 ```

+> Note, until the hypriot image adds cgroup_enable=cpuset to /boot/cmdline.txt, you should do this manually before booting or the kubelet service won't start. see also: https://github.com/kubernetes/kubernetes/issues/26038

 Insert SD card to each PI and boot them, make sure networking is working properly before continuing.

 Each host should be resolvable using its `.local` mDNS name: